 Considering the different factors of hand aging, a multidimensional approach that addresses all issues is necessary for successful treatment.
 This 3D rejuvenation approach must include the treatment of skin laxity and prominent veins, augmentation of volume loss, and removal of discolorations.
 A combination approach utilizing multiple modalities is often beneficial and yields optimal treatment results.

 Large veins with diameters from 1 to 6 mm on the dorsal aspect of the hands often become more prominent with aging and are a common source of patient dissatisfaction.
 This phenomenon is only partially due to intrinsic changes in the veins themselves.
 With age, they may become enlarged and tortuous, but of equal importance is volume loss within the surrounding tissue.
 Volume loss is a result of muscle atrophy, bone demineralization, and loss of adipose tissue.3 Consequently, vessels protrude to an increasing extent on the backs of the hands, and their bluish color is visible through the skin, giving the hands a fragile and unsightly appearance.

 Dorsal hand veins represent the equivalent of varicose veins of the lower extremities.3 Thus, the same treatment options are available as for leg veins, including sclerotherapy with or without foam, endovenous laser therapy for hands (EVLH), and ambulatory phlebectomy.
-However, the treatment of hand veins for cosmetic reasons remains controversial as the vessels are necessary to provide intravenous access should medical emergencies occur.4 Furthermore, complications can result in motor ...
+However, the treatment of hand veins for cosmetic reasons remains controversial as the vessels are necessary to provide intravenous access should medical emergencies occur.4 Furthermore, complications can result ...